opencv/opencv/modules/core/doc/clustering.rst

             * **KMEANS_PP_CENTERS** Use ``kmeans++`` center initialization by Arthur and Vassilvitskii.

             * **KMEANS_USE_INITIAL_LABELS** During the first (and possibly the only) attempt, use the user-supplied labels instead of computing them from the initial centers.
-For the second and further attempts, use the random or semi-random centers (use one of  ``KMEANS_*_CENTERS``  flag to specify the exact method).
+For the second and further attempts, use the random or semi-random centers.
+Use one of  ``KMEANS_*_CENTERS``  flag to specify the exact method.

     :param centers: Output matrix of the cluster centers, one row per each cluster center.

 The function ``kmeans`` implements a k-means algorithm that finds the centers of ``clusterCount`` clusters and groups the input samples around the clusters.
-On output, :math:`\texttt{labels}_i` contains a 0-based cluster index for the sample stored in the
+As an output, :math:`\texttt{labels}_i` contains a 0-based cluster index for the sample stored in the
 :math:`i^{th}` row of the ``samples`` matrix.

-The function returns the compactness measure, which is computed as
+The function returns the compactness measure that is computed as

 .. math::